sidmcfarland/idle-snitch/development-tasks.md

 - [x] Integrate with Teamwork API to check timer status
 - [x] Handle API errors and reuse prior state
 - [x] Add API activity indicator icon to UI that is visible only during Teamwork API requests
-- [ ] Play audio alert if not on the clock during business hours
+- [x] Play audio alert if not on the clock during business hours
+    - [x] Use Windows "Message Nudge" system sound if available, fallback to Exclamation
+    - [x] Show message box for debugging when alert is triggered
+    - [x] Alert triggers only if not on the clock, within business hours
 - [ ] Allow user to select audio alert file from system sounds
 - [ ] Implement snooze functionality (10, 30, 60 minutes)
 - [ ] Reflect snoozed state in tray icon